segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 1. The **setConfigurationFields** mapping is enabled in your mappings.
 2. You've added at least one other event mapping for an event you want to send to Google Analytics.

-The **setConfigurationFields** mapping is required in order for data to be sent downstream.
-If no other mappings are enabled, the destination does not send events.
+The **Set Configuration Fields** mapping is required for data to be sent downstream.
+This is because the **Set Configuration Fields** mapping sets configuration to Measurement ID and establishes data flow using the `config` command.
+If no other mappings are enabled, the GA4 destination will not send events downstream.

 ### Manually send `page_view` events